Launching a profitable online yoga course quite literally has the power to transform your yoga business and your life!

 - ConvertKit – to create email sequences and grow and nurture your email list

-Even if you’re not a tech person, there are lots of programs, platforms, and services out there that make putting together an online yoga course super easy.
+Even if you’re not a tech person, there are lots of programs, platforms, and services out there that make putting together a profitable online yoga course super easy.

 It’s no longer necessary to piece together various WordPress plugins to try to make a working course platform.